mverouden/blogdown-academic/content/post/2021-06-02-myworkspace-wur-linux/index.md

 ---
 ## The title of your page (Core)
-title: 'Install and configure MyWorkSpace at WUR in Linux'
+title: "Install and configure MyWorkSpace at WUR in Linux"
 ## An optional subtitle that will be displayed under the title
 subtitle: ''